Safeguarding – Keeping Children Safe

 This aspect is taken very seriously.
 Governors and the school ensure that all staff new to the school and volunteers who work in school on a regular basis undertake a CRB check and full references are acquired before the person takes up post.

 If parents have any complaints, we will listen to your concerns and will follow up any issues.
-The school is committed to working closely with parents / carers for the benefit of the children – no problem is too small.
-There is a clear procedure in place; the headteacher will always be happy to meet with you and help resolve any issues.
+The school is committed to working closely with parents / carers for the benefit of the children.
+There is a clear procedure in place; the school will always be happy to meet with you and help resolve any issues.